Host and partners

 Members of partner organisations provide i2Insights contributions on agreed themes over a short or longer time.
 Similarly contributors to partner journals write i2Insights blog posts about aspects of their journal articles relevant to i2Insights; these are usually about methods, concepts or other tools that are useful for tackling complexity.
 From time to time there have also been partnerships with conferences, where a number of conference participants write i2Insights contributions based on their conference papers.
 These partner conferences are not listed below, but are listed on the relevant blog posts.

-i2Insights currently has one productive long-term partnership with:
+i2Insights currently has partnerships with:

 Previous partnerships have been with: